Marufomer/simple_shell/README.md

-!hi these group project on simple sell.
+! hi updated these group project on simple sell.